sharpguru/Tail/README.md

 Tail
 ~~~

-List entire contents of file then display lines as the file is updated:
+List entire contents of somefile.txt then display lines as the file is updated:
 ~~~
 Tail somefile.txt
 ~~~

 List last 50 lines of somefile.txt then display lines as the file is updated:
 ~~~
-Tail somefile.txt 500
+Tail somefile.txt 50
 ~~~